Blue-spotted salamander: Description

+Geographic Range

+Blue-spotted salamanders can be found in the northeastern parts of North America.
+New England in the United States has large populations of many types of salamanders, including Ambystoma laterale.
+Blue-spotted salamanders can be found as far west as the Great Lakes in Michigan and up into the eastern providences of Canada (Donato 2000, Gilhen 1974).

 Habitat

-Blue-spotted salamanders are primarily found in moist, deciduous hardwood forests and swampy woodlands, though they can be found in coniferous forests and fields too.
+Blue-spotted salamanders are primarily found in moist, deciduous hardwood forests and swampy woodlands with sandy soil (Donato 2000), though they can be found in coniferous forests and fields too.
 They prefer vernal pools that retain water into mid-summer, to ensure access to a suitable breeding habitat.
+Blue-spotted salamanders are philopatric and largely dependent on the availability of ephemeral pools.
 Underbrush, leaf litter, rocks and logs are commonly used for shelter.
 Studies are beginning to show that habitat selection may also be affected by factors such as light pollution and chemical hues.
+Blue spotted salamanders are facing habitat loss (Hoffman 2017).